The McKay correspondence for isolated singularities via Floer theory: Appendix A: Weil divisors, Cartier divisors and Resolutions

 A Weil divisor $D$ is {\bf $\Q$-Cartier} if $mD$ is Cartier for some $m\in \N$.
 A quasi-projective variety $X$ is {\bf $\Q$-factorial} if all Weil divisors are $\Q$-Cartier.
 Algebraic or analytic varieties over $\C$ with only quotient singularities are $\Q$-factorial \cite[Prop.5.15]{kollarmori}.
 So $\C^n/G$ is $\Q$-factorial for any finite group $G\subset SL(n,\C)$.
-The idea is that, although in general Weil divisors do not pull back to Weil divisors, in this case a Weil divisor $D$ in $\C^n/G$ pulls back\footnote{Pull-backs of Weil divisors are not usually defined.
+The idea is that, although in general Weil divisors do not \fix{pull back to Weil divisors,\footnote{Pull-backs of Weil divisors are not usually defined.
 However, $\pi:\C^n\to \C^n/G$ is a finite flat degree $|G|$ cover over the complement of the singular set which has codimension $\geq 2$ (consisting of points of $\C^n$ with non-trivial stabilizer).
-So the pre-image $\pi^{-1}(Z)$ of an irreducible codimension $1$ subvariety of $\C^n/G$ is a codimension $1$ subvariety over that complement and can then be uniquely extended to a Weil divisor on $\C^n$.} to a Weil divisor in $\C^n$, in particular this is Cartier so locally it is cut out as $(f)$, then the averaged function $\sum_{g\in G} f\circ g^{-1}\in \C[\C^n]^G=\C[\C^n/G]$ locally cuts out $|G|\cdot D$, so $|G|\cdot D$ is Cartier.
+So the pre-image $\pi^{-1}(Z)$ of an irreducible codimension $1$ subvariety of $\C^n/G$ is a codimension $1$ subvariety over that complement and can then be uniquely extended to a Weil divisor on $\C^n$.} in this case} a Weil divisor $D$ in $\C^n/G$ pulls back to a Weil divisor in $\C^n$, in particular this is Cartier so locally it is cut out as $(f)$, then the averaged function $\sum_{g\in G} f\circ g^{-1}\in \C[\C^n]^G=\C[\C^n/G]$ locally cuts out $|G|\cdot D$, so $|G|\cdot D$ is Cartier.

 Let $\pi: Y \to X$ be a morphism of varieties.
 The {\bf push-forward} of Weil divisors is defined by $\pi_*(\sum a_i V_i)= \sum a_i' \overline{\pi(V_i)}$ with $a_i=a_i'$ if the closure $\overline{\pi(V_i)}\subset X$ is a codimension one subvariety, and $a_i'=0$ otherwise.
 This is in general only a Weil divisor, even if $\sum a_i V_i$ is Cartier.
 If $\pi$ is a dominant map (i.e.\,with dense image), then the {\bf pull-back} of a Cartier divisor given by data $(U_i,f_i)$ on $X$ is the Cartier divisor $(\pi^{-1}(U_i),\pi^*f_i)$ on $Y$.
 This corresponds to pull-back for the corresponding line bundles.